The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 Initially loosen nut by counter holding splined shaft stud and unscrewing nut (7mm box wrench, 4mm socket (6-point) 1/4″ / 1/4″ ratchet).

-When nut is close to end of shaft and shaft can no longer be held with tool, counter hold piston/shaft by hand and unscrew nut (fingers, 7mm box wrench).
+When the nut nears the end of the shaft and you can no longer hold the shaft with the tool, counter-hold the piston/shaft by hand and unscrew the nut (using your fingers and a 7mm box wrench).

 Note: Be sure to use wrench box end, as open wrench is susceptible stripping nut hex.